 - corn chips or tortillas for topping

-- In a large heavy bottomed pot or dutch oven, heat 2tbsp of olive oil over medium heat.
+- In a large heavy pot or dutch oven, heat 2 tablespoons of olive oil over medium heat.
 Add the shallots, sweet potatoes, corn, and jalapeno and ½ teaspoon of kosher salt.
-Stir until the shallots and potatoes become softened, about 10 minutes.
+Stir frequently until the shallots and potatoes become softened, about 5-7 minutes.

-- Add the garlic, chili powder, and cumin and stir till fragrant and mixed into the vegetables.
+- Add garlic, chili powder, and cumin and stir till fragrant and mixed into the vegetables.
 Then add drained and rinsed black beans and diced tomatoes, stirring to combine.
-Finally add your broth.
-Turn the heat up to medium high and allow it to come to a low simmer, which is small bubbled around the edges and not large bubbles (this would be boiling).
+Finally add vegetable broth and stir everything together.
+Turn the heat up to medium high and allow the soup to come to a low simmer, which is small bubbled around the edges and not large bubbles (this would be boiling).
 Continue to simmer (not boil) for about 25-30 minutes or until the potatoes have softened.

-- Once the soup is ready, stir in any additional salt, 2 tablespoon of vinegar, and fresh cilantro.
+- Once the soup is ready, taste and adjust any seasonings, add 2 tablespoons of vinegar, and fresh cilantro.
 Top with tortilla chips when ready to serve.

-- If you'd like to make your own tortilla chips like I did, preheat your oven to 400 degrees, brush your tortilla with olive oil on both sides, cut into thin ¼ inch strips, and bake for about 7-9 minutes until lightly browned on both sides, tossing halfway through.
+- To make your own tortilla strips - preheat your oven to 400 degrees Fahrenheit, brush the tortilla with oil on both sides, cut into thin ¼ inch strips, and bake for about 7-9 minutes until lightly browned on both sides, tossing halfway through.